BlenTesfaye/MovieMatrix/README.md

 - Poster URL (string): The URL of the movie's poster image.
 Relationships:
 One-to-Many with Reviews and Ratings Model:
-Each movie can have multiple reviews and ratings.
+Each movie can have multiple reviews and ratings by users.

 ## Users Model: